MomentFactory/Omniverse-NDI-extension/README.md

 ### Window header
 - ➕**Create Dynamic Texture**: Creates a new material and shader under /Looks with the associated configuration for dynamic texture rendering.
 The text field `myDynamicMaterial` allows to customize the identifier for the dynamic texture to register.
 - 🔄**Discover Dynamic Textures** searches through the USD stage hierarchy for any material with a `dynamic://` asset source (like the one created by “Create Dynamic Material”).
 Will add a collapsible section for each unique id found
-- ⏹️**Stop all streams** stops the reception of the video strem for every dynamic texture.
+- ⏹️**Stop all streams** stops the reception of the video stream for every dynamic texture.
 A material with a dynamic texture source will still display the last frame it received.

 ### Dynamic material component